 Neck Pain: where is it most commonly coming from in my cervical spine?

-In the diagnosing and treatment of neck pain, the chiropractic clinicians at en~Motion Wellness in Highland Park/ St Paul Minnesota recognize the significant involvement of specific cervical segments most frequently injured.
+In the diagnosing and treatment of neck pain, the chiropractic clinicians at Healing Hands Wellness Center in Highland Park/ St Paul Minnesota recognize the significant involvement of specific cervical segments most frequently injured.

 Neck pain most frequently involves specific segments of the cervical spinal.
 This includes their particular muscles associated tendons as well as immediate cervical spinal ligaments, including the intervertebral disc.
 In injury and or overexertion through personal motor vehicle, work injury or sporting activity, and house related repetitive activity strain to these given levels and their para-spinal tissues will most commonly cause neck pain related to these levels to develop.

 Panjabi and his co-workers investigated cervical cadavers to study 30 degrees and 150 degree fibers at different disc depths, as well as between different segments or levels of the cervical spine.
 They found that the collagenous fibers within the discs fibers at C4-C5 [4th and 5th levels of the 7 total cervical segments] levels were most likely affected by frank injury to the spine, such as in a car accident.

 Panjabi MM, Ito S, Pearson AM, and Ivanovic PC.
 Injury mechanisms to the cervical IVD during simulated whiplash.
 Spine 2004; 29(11):1224.

 The study revealed and confirmed the specific cervical levels of the neck most likely to become painful after injury [in the case of their study a motor vehicle accident].
 In all medical probability the same levels of the neck would most frequently be involved in mild to moderate injury and inflammation associated with repetitive lifting, carrying or reaching activity.